Variance reduction combining pre-experiment and in-experiment data: Empirical studies

 \section{Empirical studies}

 In this section, we apply our proposed method to 29 online experiments conducted at Etsy over the course of one month, each involving a binary treatment.
 The primary outcome of interest is the customer conversion rate.
-For the CUPAC pipeline, we utilized 117 pre-experiment covariates and built a single prediction model using LightGBM, trained on combined data from all experiments.
+For the CUPAC pipeline, we utilized 117 pre-treatment covariates and built a single prediction model using LightGBM, trained on combined data from all experiments.
+We use CUPAC as the primary baseline because the goal is to isolate the incremental value of adding in-experiment covariates on top of the standard production regression-adjustment pipeline.

-For the selection of in-experiment covariates, we observed that they are all count data with a large proportion of zeros across our experiments.
-To address this, we first filtered the in-experiment covariates by selecting those with sufficient non-zero values uniformly across all experiments.
-We then employed the Mann–Whitney U test to assess distributional equivalence between the treatment and control groups, as it is suitable for count data with non-normal distributions.
-The p-values from different experiments were combined using Fisher's method, and we set a conservative significance level of 0.05, without adjusting for the FWER.
-This process resulted in the selection of 23 in-experiment covariates for our method.